Amateur Radio Blogs

 - The K0NR Radio Site – This site is run by a very knowledgeable ham.
 Bob, K0NR, has been a ham since 1977 and have a slew of operating awards.

-These are a list of the amateur radio podcasts that I listen to.
+These are a list of the amateur radio podcasts that I know of:

 - Hamradio 360 Podcast – ITunes – formerly “The Fo-Time Podcast – The Other Radio Podcast” is a great podcast that I really enjoy listening to.
 It is hosted by Cale, K4CDN out of the “Deep South.”
 This podcast covers a lot of different topics and has some great guests on it.